purduesigbots/pros-docs/v5/api/c/adi.rst

 Reads an analog input channel and returns the 12-bit value.

 The value returned is undefined if the analog pin has been switched to a different mode.
-This function is `Wiring-compatible <https://www.arduino.cc/en/Reference/Wire>`_ with the exception of the larger output range.
 The meaning of the returned value varies depending on the sensor attached.

+Analogous to `pros::ADIAnalogIn::get_value <../cpp/adi.html#get-value>`_.

 .. tabs ::
    .. tab :: Prototype